voxpupuli/puppet-puppet_run_scheduler/README.md

 _Default: "00:00"_

 A specific time in the form of HH:MM that a Puppet run should start (subject to the splaylimit parameter).
 This is useful for organizations with long run intervals and specific maintenance windows.
-For example, given a run\_interval of 4h and a splaylimit of 30m, administrators can use start\_time to ensure that Puppet runs occur at the beginning of a known maintenance window.
+For example, given a run\_interval of 4h and a splaylimit of 30m, administrators can use start\_time to ensure that Puppet runs occur during the first 30 minutes of a known maintenance window.

 ### Data Parameters